Depending on how you classify SEO, there’s really only one primary goal: attain higher ranks in search results.

 For example, let’s say you’ve written a fantastic article about how to buy a perfect pair of shoes.
 It doesn’t get much traction at first, but one day, a major influencer in the fashion industry happens upon it and shares it with her audience of 100,000 followers.
 This action has no direct influence on your ranking whatsoever (contrary to popular belief).

 However, imagine a few possible results of this action.
-A handful of users may read your article and link to it on their own blogs, establishing “direct” ranking signals as a result of an innocuous event.
+A handful of users may read your article and internal links to it on their own blogs, establishing “direct” ranking signals as a result of an innocuous event.
 Others may specifically search for your brand in combination with shoe-related keywords, strengthening the correlation between your brand name and shoe-related words.
 Many of those 100,000 followers may share your article even further, multiplying these positive effects across other demographics and audience segments.

 This is an “indirect” ranking signal, and there are many examples of how these can come to pass.
-Social shares, interviews, referrals, brand mentions, and even in-person discussions can all constitute indirect ranking signals.
+Social shares, interviews, referrals, brand mention’s, and even in-person discussions can all constitute indirect ranking signals.

 This leads to an interesting question: if indirect ranking signals don’t pass authority, are they worth incorporating into an SEO strategy?
 Our example above is a pretty optimistic scenario, and arguably one worth pursuing.
 Having your article shared with 100,000 people, for most brands, is an incredible opportunity.
 However, there’s no guarantee that it will lead to measurable benefits; what if the share falls flat?
-What if lots of people read it, but few people take any course of action that results in a direct ranking signal?
+What if lots of people read it, but few people take any course of action that search result in a direct ranking signal?

 The answer is pretty simple.
 Yes, indirect ranking signals are less concrete and less predictable than their direct counterparts, but if you look at averages, they’re definitely worth pursuing.
-If 10 influencers, each with a similar profile of 100,000 followers share your article, all it takes is one to hit home to generate tons of new direct ranking signals for your domain.
+If 10 indirect ranking influencers, each with a similar profile of 100,000 followers share your article, all it takes is one to hit home to generate tons of new direct ranking signals for your domain authority.
 Therefore, it’s a good idea to pursue indirect ranking signals, as long as you’re also incorporating direct signals into your strategy.

 There’s some good news if you’re interested in incorporating more indirect signals into your strategy—you probably don’t have to change much.
 If you write content that people want to read, you’ll naturally earn more shares and generate more discussion.
 If you get active on social media, you’ll naturally earn more brand mentions and generate more attention for your work.

 If you want to dig into semantics and get technical, than indirect ranking signals should not be a part of SEO.
-But they’re a natural part of many peripheral strategies that are closely related to SEO, including content marketing, guest posting, relationship building, social media marketing, and even in-person professional networking.
+But they’re a natural part of many peripheral strategies that are closely related to SEO, including content marketing, guest posting, relationship building, social marketing, and even in-person professional networking.
 Any positive PR for your brand, at any level, could contribute to attaining a direct ranking signal, so work to unify your strategies under a common vision for ranking growth.